gauravkukade/fin-blog/_posts/2024-01-25-asset-classes.md

 Government Bonds are considered the most secured bonds since there is a very low probability that a government will default.

-Corporate bonds are considered to be a little risky as compared to government bonds.
+Corporate bonds are considered to be risky as compared to government bonds.
 Corporations can go bankrupt and may default.

 Imagine lending your bike to a friend (government or company) – they pay you rent (interest) for using it, and you get it back eventually.